Huawei issues open letter to Australia over security concerns

 Huawei can't catch a break but that doesn't mean it's not trying.

-The Chinese telecoms company just issued an open letter to Australian authorities over recent criticism that if it was allowed to participated in the country's upcoming 5G roll-out, control of the country's infrastructure could fall into the hands of Beijing.
-This comes as Huawei is dealing with US concerns over the Chinese telecoms giant's potential security risks as well as having had big name retailers stop selling its phones.
+The Chinese telecoms company just issued an open letter to Australian authorities over recent criticism that if it was allowed to participate in the country's upcoming 5G roll-out, control of the country's infrastructure could fall into the hands of Beijing.
+This comes as Huawei deals with US concerns over the Chinese telecoms giant's potential security risks as well as having had big name retailers stop selling its phones.

 It's not the first time Huawei has clashed with the Australian government.
 The company was banned in 2012 from participating in Australia's $38 billion National Broadband Network project.

-Australia's Attorney-General refused to comment on the letter, reported Reuters, but pointed out that an upcoming bill that would require individuals to declare links with foreign governments would cause the letter to be "seen in a different light" once it was passed.
+Australia's Attorney-General refused to comment on the letter, reported Reuters.
+But it pointed out that an upcoming bill, which would require individuals to declare links with foreign governments, would cause the letter to be "seen in a different light" once it was passed.

 Discuss: Huawei issues open letter to Australia over security concerns